EpicEric/sandhole/book/src/features.md

   - Support for HTTP/2 proxying.
 (SSH exec: `http2`)
 - Support for automatic `X-Forwarded` headers.
 - Random subdomain generation by default.
   - Option to set the seed for random subdomain generation.
-(CLI: `--random-subdomain-seed`)
+(CLI: `--random-subdomain-seed`, `--random-subdomain-value`)
   - Option to set the length for random subdomains.
 (CLI: `--random-subdomain-length`)
   - Option to skip subdomains containing profanities.
 (CLI: `--random-subdomain-filter-profanities`)
 - Option to allow requested subdomains instead of random generation by default.
 (CLI: `--allow-requested-subdomains`)